What’s the lowdown?

 – Frequent bowel movements

-*If you’re pregnant it is important to check with your healthcare professional if you’re experiencing UTI symptoms, especially if symptoms worsen or the infection isn’t responding to treatment.
+*If you’re pregnant and experiencing UTI symptoms it is important to speak to a healthcare professional, especially if symptoms worsen or the infection isn’t responding to treatment.

 So, D-mannose vs cranberry – which is best?